 Wilderness Areas – You may collect and consume mushroom within Wilderness areas.
 You may not remove mushrooms from Wilderness areas.

 Ochoco National Forest (Central Oregon, popular for Morels & Spring Boletes) – A free use permit allows you to gather up to two gallons per person per day – details here.
-You may obtain a personal use permit at a US Forest Service Office or Ranger Station – Locations here.
+You may obtain a personal use permit at a US Forest Service Office or Ranger Station – Locations here (broken).

 - The Willamette National Forest is no longer requiring a permit for collecting up to 1 gallon of mushrooms (other than Matsutake), per day, for personal use/consumption.